Easy Instant Pot Red Beans And Rice

 Instant Por Red Beans and Rice served on a white plate and set next to an Instant Pot

-Traditionally, Red Beans and Rice is made on Monday nights, using the leftovers from Sunday evening’s feast.
-It’s a great way to make sure everyone enjoys a nice hearty meal together and even gets a nice helping of vegetables without even realizing it.
+Traditionally, Red Beans and Rice is made on Monday nights, with leftovers from Sunday evening’s feast.
+It’s a great way to for everyone to enjoy a nice hearty meal with vegetables.
+It’s just as tasty as the traditional Louisiana Creole recipes you’ll find cooking away on the stovetops of New Orleans, without as long of a cooking time.

 Why You Will Love It

 The great thing about this recipe is that it is frugal and beyond easy to make.
-And here are just some of the reasons you will absolutely looooove it:
+And here are just some of the reasons I and you will absolutely looooove it:

 • Prep-ahead Ease.
-Cook and keep them in the fridge or freezer till needed.
+I cook and keep it in the refrigerator or freezer till needed.

 finished Instant Pot Red Beans and Rice